KrisJackson/UDPing/README.md

 # UDP Echo Client / Server
 ***README for this project has been updated to fit the format of this repo.
-The original version was created by the Computer Science department at Rhodes College and is used a programming assignment for COMP 315.***
+The original version was created by the Computer Science department at Rhodes College and is used as a programming assignment for COMP 315.***

 In this project contains two C programs that use the User Datagram Protocol (UDP) to act as a network echo client and server pair.